dtcenter/MET/data/map/README.md

 Map Data Images
 ---------------

-Commands used to visualize the map data.
+Commands used to visualize the map data, as shown above.

 Generate a global data file containing all bad data:
 ```